What You Need to Know and Do About the LastPass Breach

 It’s time to move off of LastPass.
 If you have the funds to spend on 1Password, it is a more robust alternative to many of the other password managers available.
 Their security setup also relies on a secret key to secure vaults.
 1Password has been a choice of many security professionals, and it has great systems for sharing vault access for teams requiring access to numerous accounts.

 Another alternative is Bitwarden.
-An open-source tool, Bitwarden’s source code is available for review on Github where it is frequently audited by security researchers.
+An open-source tool, Bitwarden’s source code is available for review on Github.
+Security researchers frequently audit it.
 The paid account is only $10 per year, which makes supporting the project easy for people on a budget.
 You can also host your Bitwarden vault on your own should you wish to do so.

 An Opportunity to Rethink Your Own Security Practices